mindspore-ai/mindspore/CONTRIBUTING.md

 - Pull a request to MindSpore repository

     In the last step, your need to pull a compare request between your new branch and MindSpore `master` branch.
 After finishing the pull request, the Jenkins CI will be automatically set up for building test.
+Your pull request should be merged into the upstream master branch as soon as possible to reduce the risk of merging.

 ### Report issues